top of page

 Consists of 3–4 in-person sessions spaced 2–4 weeks apart, with reassessment at weeks 4, 8, and 12.

-RunStronger - Prevention & Performance
+RunStronger - Performance & Skill

 For runners preparing for a training block, event, or increased weekly mileage.